julianschuler/keyboards/concavum-v2/README.md

 ### Case

-The case of the Concavum is 3D printed.
+The case of the Concavum is 3D printed, you can find the corresponding files in the `case` subfolder of the export.
+Since both halves are symmetric, only the 3D printing files for the right half are included in the export.
-You can find the files to print in the `case` folder of the export.
+Mirror the files along the X axis in your slicer to print the left half.

-Both halves should be printed in the export orientation and using supports.
+The cases of both halves should be printed in the default orientation and using support material.
 For my build, I used [Prusament PETG Galaxy Black](https://www.prusa3d.com/product/prusament-petg-prusa-galaxy-black-1kg/).

-The bottom plates may either be printed or laser cut.
+The bottom plates may either be 3D printed or laser cut.
 Currently, the customizer only exports a 3D printing file for the bottom plate.
 You can use [OpenSCAD](https://openscad.org/) with the provided `bottom_plate_to_dxf.scad` script to generate a DXF file for laser cutting: